 In this passage, Maxine runs into Vip’s avatar significantly standing “up on a ridgeline gazing at the desert” (2014: 405).
 Instead of using any usual greeting formula, she directly asks him about Bruno and Shae, as if taking for granted that Vip is searching the desert for the same purpose as herself, that is, looking for the departed ones.
 In narrative terms, Vip’s character becomes functional only in relation to Bruno and Shae, within the frame of the thematic development of the complexity of human relations in their sexual and emotional dimensions.
 The emotional detachment and sexual and financial compulsive fetishism that seemed to condemn their relationship as a sick one in chapter 16, is here replaced by a genuine mourning of their loss devoid of the sexual and financial component.
 Vip’s answer, “[w]e seem to be no longer a threesome” (2014: 405), voices the process of coming to terms with the loss of a unity almost gaining spiritual dimension as the sexual trio of Vip, Bruno and Shae embodies the trinity of a “threesome we.”

 The loneliness of the “deserted” Epperdew takes the form of a terrible freedom where previous social fears and constraints lose significance as he is struck by the the actual nature of his attachment to Bruno and Shae: “I always imagined if they ever did run out, I’d be left in some embarrassing situation, handcuffed to a lamppost or whatever.
 But there I was, as free as any normal citizen” (2014: 405).
 The clean, natural void of the desert emphasizes the loneliness of loss, but also stands in ethical and aesthetic contrast with the pervading dirt of the basement episode; the scene transforms Vip’s deviant sexuality in chapter 26 into a pure—if not virtuous—feeling in chapter 36 that still echoes Humbert Humbert’s love for grown-up Lolita in Nabokov’s novel.
 The nostalgic lament of this second Vip passage provides the kind of revelation that can only take place after crossing the Styx, and endows the first with the signification sought in the compulsive repetition of a sick sexual signifier.
-In terms of traumatic textuality, there is a movement from affective dissociation to empathic engagement, from compulsive repetition of the past-as-present to the present acknowledgement of the lost past, from fetishization to feeling and a blurring of the borders between victimage and monstrosity.
+In terms of traumatic textuality, there is a movement from affective dissociation to empathic engagement, from compulsive repetition of the past-as-present to the present acknowledgement of the lost past, from fetishization to feeling and a blurring of the borders between victim and monster.

 At the aesthetic level, the typically detached light tone of postmodernism develops into the elegiac tone that now mourns for loss with full lyricism.
 This adds to, and helps to overcome the compulsive pastiche, the endlessly deferring mirroring reflections, the obsessive experimentalism with a form in search of meaning and endows metafiction with a self-reflective role in working through trauma.